Latest News

 The 32-year old had a commercial license that was issued in the year 2020 and was valid until 26 September 2025.

-He was cleared to fly the Cessna 172, Piper PA-34 Seneca and Airbus A320 as well as Boeing 787 as pilot-in-command.
+He was cleared to fly the Cessna 172, Piper PA-34 Seneca and Airbus A320 as well as Boeing 787 as a co-pilot.

 Indian media, citing his family, reported that Kunder has been a passionate flyer since his school days.
 In 2012, he began working as a pilot.
 He joined Air India as a pilot in 2017.
 Reporting by Abhijith and Adityakalra, editing by Jamie Freed